 Jessica is an educator with a passion for quality history teaching and the inclusion of human rights in the curriculum.
 Her work with EIHR supports efforts in Rwanda and Bosnia, and our organization as a whole, particularly strategic planning, outreach, and technology.
 She recently earned her Executive Certificate in Nonprofit Management at Georgetown University.
 While teaching for nearly a decade in the San Francisco Bay Area, she was selected to travel with the Holocaust & Jewish Resistance Teachers Program and in 2006 she traveled to Rwanda to study genocide and its effects.
 She is a Teacher Fellow with the United States Holocaust Memorial Museum as well as the National World War I Museum, earned a masters degree in modern world history and is currently working on a masters in Human Rights Education.
 Since leaving the classroom to take care of her young daughter, she has created the website bylochacon.com, a clearinghouse of more than 350 pages of resources for world history teachers and students, a project that is the foundation of her work for the Woven Teaching project, which supports human rights and critical thinking education by weaving it throughout the history and social science curriculum and providing human rights lesson modules for educators abroad.
 Jessica is an active board member for the small non-profit Running Chicken, devoted to development and the support of a children's home in rural Kenya as well as wraparound services to enable children of families in need in rural Rwanda to be able to complete primary school.
 She lives in Berkeley, California with her family.

 Kelly is an 8th grade English teacher at Fishers Junior High in Fishers, Indiana.
-As a Program Coordinator for EIHR, she currently leads our work in Cambodia, and presents a Holocaust Education workshop in Battambang at the invitation of DC-Cam in October of 2016.
-She is a member of the Regional Education Corps for the United States Holocaust Memorial Museum, a Master Teacher with the USC Shoah Foundation Institute, and a 2013 participant of the Centropa Summer Academy in Berlin.
+As a Program Coordinator for EIHR, she currently leads our work in Cambodia, where she presents Holocaust Education workshops in partnership with the DC-Cam.
+She is a member of the Museum Teacher Fellowship for the United States Holocaust Memorial Museum, a Master Teacher with the USC Shoah Foundation Institute, and a 2013 participant of the Centropa Summer Academy in Berlin.
 Kelly has traveled throughout the US and Poland working with teachers on how to effectively teach about the Holocaust and other genocides.
 In 2001 she published a collection of testimonies with her students, entitled Indiana Voices of the Holocaust: Teens Talk to Survivors and Liberators, and in 2012 along with colleague Robert Hadley published an online curriculum for the USC Shoah Foundation called If You Survive, Be a Man: Teaching the 1994 Rwandan Genocide of the Tutsis and an Information Quest on the USC Shoah Foundation's IWitness page about survivor Kizito Kalima.